intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 #### Wrapping up

 we have reached the end of the tutorial.
 In this tutorial, you have learned how to create the Analytics-Zoo `InferenceModel` class for loading and prediction with a deep learning model.
-With that, you defined your own `RichMapFunction` and started with the Flink streaming.
+With that, you defined your own `RichMapFunction` and started with the prediction on Flink streaming.

 What go for next?
 You could take a practice.
 Load the data and model you need to see what speedup you get.